-In the background of a busy street in Malioboro, I heard the distinct chanting from the mosques.
-The smell of fried food from the stalls rushed into my nose making my stomach churn.
+In the background of a busy street in Malioboro, I heard the rhythmic chanting from the surrounding mosques.
+The smell of fried food from the stalls wafted through my nose making my stomach churn.
 My eyes feasted upon the silent stories of people as they went about their day’s work.

 Yogyakarta seemed like an intriguing name, so I googled its meaning on my phone.
 I found out that Yogya means fit while Karta means to prosper.
 Which, when put together means: A city that is fit to prosper.